-Payment and Registration of the Bonds.
-The Bonds mature in the years and in the amounts as set forth on the inside cover page hereof.
-The Bonds will be issued in book-entry form only, and will be initially issued and registered in the name of Cede & Co. as nominee for DTC.
-Purchasers will not receive physical certificates representing their interest in the Bonds.
-See "THE BONDS" and "APPENDIX F - DTC and the Book-Entry Only System."
+Form of Bonds.
+The Series A Bonds are being issued as bonds which bear current interest.
+The Series A Bonds mature in the years and in the amounts as set forth on the inside cover page hereof.
+The Series A Bonds will be issued in book-entry form only, and will be initially issued and registered in the name of Cede & Co. as nominee for DTC.
+Purchasers will not receive physical certificates representing their interest in the Series A Bonds.
+See "THE SERIES A BONDS - Description of the Series A Bonds," "Book-Entry Only System" below and "APPENDIX F - DTC and the Book-Entry Only System."

 Redemption.
-The Bonds are subject to redemption prior to maturity as described herein.
-See "THE BONDS - Optional Redemption" and "THE BONDS - Mandatory Sinking Fund Redemption."
+The Series A Bonds are subject to redemption prior to maturity as described in "THE SERIES A BONDS - Optional Redemption" and "- Mandatory Sinking Fund Redemption" herein.